 We start a set of articles dedicated to the industrial development of applications for the corporate customers with the article on defining initial business app requirements.

 What customers ask for

 Planning is important.
 A business mobile app is frequently supplied as an addition to the web application.
 The reasons to develop a mobile app may vary, e.g., when the adaptive interface of a web application is insufficient for mobile devices, or when the planned functionality should be considerably different.
 In such case, the mobile application has to be fully integrated into the corporate information environment.
 This can dramatically influence the application architecture.
-All this should be considered as early as during the planning stage.
+All this should be thoroughly considered from perspective of application development requirements as early as during the planning stage.

 Continuous support and updates require accuracy and good order.
 If the web application continues to evolve, the mobile application has to be updated on a regular basis.
 Here’s where a huge challenge is for any company.